 There is no doubt that most humans spend a lot of time listening to music.
 Music is clearly important to us.
 Neilson (a global measurement company) says that Americans are listening to 4.5 hours of music a day; another one says it’s 2 hours.
 Many others like me spend between 2 and 4 hours listening to something musical.
 So why is music so important to us?

-Music is essentially something which stimulates the auditory nerves (hearing sense).
+Music is essentially something that stimulates the auditory nerves (hearing sense).
 But, music is perhaps one of the only stimuli, received to a single sense organ, which stimulates almost all of the brain in unique ways.
+A lot of “music” happens within the brain.
+Our interpretation is necessary for differentiating between music and noise.

 No person perceives music in exactly the same way.
 Bearing this in mind, one can say that every person is uniquely motivated to listen to music.
 People will also have specific reasons to listen to music.
 Some common reasons are: